 Notice and request for comments.

-In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), this document announces the Agricultural Marketing Service's (AMS) intention to request approval from the Office of Management and Budget (OMB).
-AMS requests an extension of and revision to the currently approved information collection 0581-0093 the National Research, Promotion, and Consumer Information Programs.
+In accordance with the Paperwork Reduction Act of 1995, this document announces the Agricultural Marketing Service's (AMS) intention to request approval from the Office of Management and Budget (OMB), for an extension of and revision to the currently approved information collection of the National Research, Promotion, and Consumer Information Programs.

 Interested persons are invited to submit written comments concerning this notice.
-Comments should be submitted on the Internet at http://www.regulations.gov or to Promotion and Economics Division, Specialty Crops Program, AMS, U.S. Department of Agriculture (USDA), 1400 Independence Avenue SW., Stop 0244, Room 1406-S, Washington, DC 20250-0244.
+Comments should be submitted on the internet at http://www.regulations.gov or to Research and Promotion, Livestock and Poultry Program, AMS, U.S. Department of Agriculture (USDA), 1400 Independence Avenue SW, STOP 0251, Room 2610-S, Washington, DC 20250-0251.
 All comments should reference the document number, the date and the page number of this issue of the Federal Register and will be made available for public inspection in the above office during regular business hours or at http://www.regulations.gov.

 Start Further Info